 4. Your sunscreen isn’t full UVA/UVB Spectrum Coverage

 I have definitely been guilty of this one!
 Until fairly recently, a company could label a sunscreen as broad spectrum whether it was true or not.
 The typical consumer had no real way of knowing.
-With the new sunscreen labels in place in the US (which became fully effective on December 17th 2012), there are set standards for broad spectrum.
+With the new sunscreen labels in place in the US there are set standards for broad spectrum.
 (Read more about what is on a sunscreen label and how to read it).

 While the new guidelines are better for deciding if a sunscreen does in fact cover both UVA and UVB rays, it’s possible to have UVAII rays not covered.
 I recommend checking your sunscreen for the active ingredients and then comparing to this chart of sunscreen UV coverage.
 I obtained the spectrum coverage information from the FDA, this is everything currently approved for use in the US.
 Print off a copy or carry it in the photos on your phone (which is what I do)!